simtrami/posy-improved-cursor-linux/README.md

 ## How to use

+### Using KDE's cursor store

 If you're on KDE, you can install [my cursor collection](https://www.pling.com/p/1795042/) directly from the settings:

 Go to the settings, search for a "cursors" menu in Appearance, click **Obtain new cursor...**, search for "Posy's improved cursor", click **Install...** and select the set you'd like to install.

+### Manual install (recommended)

 If you do not want to use the online library, you can download the folders containing the sets you want and add them in the _.icons_ folder in your Home directory (create it if you can't find it).
-Then, go to the Cursors menu in the Appearance settings and you should see the themes you imported.
+Then, if you are on KDE, go to the Cursors menu in the Appearance settings and you should see the themes you imported.

 The cursor sets are available in many sizes: 32, 48, 64, 96 and 128 pixels.